Fabian-programmer/compiler-explorer.nvim/README.md

 # compiler-explorer.nvim
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+The difference to the original is, that fork as a dirty implementation for local compiler-explorer instances and compile_commands.json parsing.

 Compile your code and explore assembly from Neovim using the [compiler-explorer](https://godbolt.org/) REST API.
 Supercharged by `vim.ui`, `vim.notify` and `vim.diagnostic`.